andrew-chang-dewitt/andrew-chang-dewitt-website/src/blog/posts/rpi-gpio-sensors-mqtt.md

 tags: ["featured-project", "project: rpi-gpio-sensors-mqtt", "python", "raspberry-pi", "microservices", "IOT", "MQTT", "Docker"]
 ---

+What it is
+===

-Though it may have been a mistake, my wife agreed to let me build us a home security system instead of buying one the fall after we bought our house.
+Though it may have been a mistake, my wife agreed to let me build us a home security system instead of buying one.
 I say mistake, because that was just over a year ago & we still don't have one installed (to be fair, we've had a lot going on).
-I've had the time recently to be able to work on this project again, so I've started by reviewing what I wrote last December before our son was born.
+I've finally had the time to work on this project again recently, so I've started by reviewing what I wrote last December before our son was born.
 This part of the system is a seemingly simple one: read the security sensors & broadcast their status to the proper recipients.

 A first attempt
-===
+---

 > It worked great, except when it didn't

 When we bought the house, it was set up already with a wireless (345 Mhz RF) system from Honeywell that required third party monitoring.
 My first idea was to attempt to reuse as much of this system as possible to save money, although I was wary of RF wireless system's [glaring security flaws](https://www.youtube.com/watch?v=UlNkQJzw4oA).
 Using a software defined radio (I used the [RTL-SDR V3](https://www.rtl-sdr.com/rtl-sdr-blog-v-3-dongles-user-guide/)) & Joel Fuster's [HoneywellSecurityMQTT](https://github.com/fusterjj/HoneywellSecurityMQTT) I eventually put together [something that worked](https://github.com/andrew-chang-dewitt/HoneywellSecurityMQTT-Docker).
 Except for one problem: it didn't actually work.
-Or to be more accurate, it worked a lot of the time, but unpredictably & silently stop communicating with the sensors & require a manual reboot at least once a day, which kind of made it useless.
+Or to be more accurate, it worked a lot of the time, but would unpredictably & silently stop communicating with the sensors & require a manual reboot at least once a day, which kind of made it useless.

 An actual solution
-===
+---

 > A user configurable and extensible python application that runs in Docker on a Raspberry Pi and reads GPIO input from sensors, then broadcasts via MQTT